 oil(I used ghee*)

-This is the brand Zarghuna recommends.
-There is another variety in a white bag but it's unavailable here.
+| This is the brand Zarghuna recommends.
+The brown bag is "creamy golden" grains, which is more flavorful.
+There is another variety in a white bag which is whiter grains but less flavorful. |

 INSTRUCTIONS:

-Rinse the rice (I use a large fine mesh stainless sieve) under running water, rubbing it together to remove extra starch, until the water runs clear.
 Soak the rice for about 4 hours (I leave the rice in the sieve but position it over a bowl and fill the bowl with clean water.)
 I have soaked it overnight and it was fine.

-In a 3-quart pot bring 4 cups of water to rapid boil over high heat.
-Drain the rice (this is easy when it's already in a sieve!) and slide it gently into the boiling water.
+In a 4-quart pot bring 6 cups of water to rapid boil over high heat (I have used a 3-quart pot successfully).
+Drain the rice (lift the sieve out of the water) and slide it gently into the boiling water.
 Stir and wait for a re-boil.
-Boil uncovered for 3-5 minutes or until the rice grain is tender to the bite.
-Drain in a sieve (I use the same sieve, which is heatproof) then rinse lightly with cool water to remove excess starch.
+Reduce the heat slightly and boil uncovered for 3-5 minutes or until the rice grain is tender to the bite.
+I cook ours for 5 minutes.
+Four minutes was too al-dente for us.

 Transfer the rice back to the pot and stir to coat with ghee.
 Optional: sprinkle with the cumin and cardamom.